Shamima Begum the Bangladeshi IS bride

 Born to a Bangladeshi mother, Shamima Begum married a Dutch IS fighter Yago Reidijk, who later surrendered to Kurdish Forces, right after three weeks of her arrival in Syria.
 Going by the reports, she is just one of the 550 to 1,000 European women who travelled to Syria.
 Shockingly, 1 of the 7 jihadists to travel to Syria and Iraq is a woman.

-After the collapse of the so-called ISIS Caliphate based on Syria and Iraq, Shamima Begum was deserted among other 39,000 refugees in the al-Hawl detention camp in northern Syria.
+After the collapse of the so-called ISIS Caliphate based in Syria and Iraq, Shamima Begum was deserted among other 39,000 refugees in the al-Hawl detention camp in northern Syria.
 She was seen on February 14, 2019, issuing an appeal to the British government to come back to the UK.
 Being heavily pregnant and due to giving birth, all she ‘wanted to come home to Britain.

 She later on Monday, 18 February, gave birth to her second son and named him Jerah after her first son who died of malnutrition while she was living with her husband.
 Historians have interpreted that the name has a reference to a 7th-century Islamic warlord, Abu Obaidah Ibn al-Jerrah.

 Even though she desired to live in the UK with her son peacefully, she wished her first son to be an ISIS fighter.
 She said life under IS did indeed ‘fulfil her aspiration’ and said that living life there is just like a normal one apart from frequent fear of “bombs and stuff”.
-She said that when she was in Syria she stayed at home, cooked, took care of her husband, kids during the entire four years.
+She said that when she was in Syria she stayed at home, cooked, and took care of her husband, kids during the entire four years.
 That, “I never encouraged people to come to Syria”, she adds.

 Now 19 years old, Shamima’s desire to return to the UK after the collapse of the Caliphate sparked an international row about whether the British government should allow her access to the country and try or revoke her citizenship.